Photo: World Meteorological Organization, CC BY-NC-ND 2.0

 WMO Members can gain access to the entire catalogue of ECMWF forecast products with a non-commercial licence.

 ECMWF has been the WMO lead centre for deterministic NWP verification for many years.
-The task of this lead centre is to collect, archive, and display upper-air verification scores from participating global NWP centres.
+The task of this lead centre is to collect, archive, and display verification scores (mainly upper-air) from participating global NWP centres.
 Scores are computed by each centre following the guidelines in WMO Manual 485.
-Since April 2017, station-based surface scores are being exchanged as well (as described in the updated version of WMO Manual 485) but this has been adopted by few centres so far.

-ECMWF is currently the lead centre for upper-air observation monitoring.
+ECMWF is the WMO lead centre for upper-air observation monitoring.

 For more details about ECMWF's work on observation monitoring, see Monitoring of the observing system.

-ECMWF became the WMO lead centre for wave forecast verification in June 2018 with formal approval at WMO Executive Council EC-70, following recommendations at CBS-16 in November 2016 and at JCOMM-5 in October 2017.
+ECMWF is the WMO lead centre for wave forecast verification (LC-WFV).
 Participating centres provide forecasts of wave parameters and 10 m wind speed, and the lead centre computes and publishes scores for these forecasts.
-The technical implementation is ongoing, with three centres providing forecast data on a regular basis, and several others providing test datasets.
+The project has reached full operational status with a monthly data update and a three-monthly update of scores.

 We also develop and maintain an archive for extended-range (subseasonal) forecasts to support the WMO Subseasonal to Seasonal Prediction Project (S2S).

-ECMWF supports the WMO’s Severe Weather Forecasting Demonstration Project (SWFDP) with state-of-the-art weather forecasts.
-The SWFDP strengthens the capacity of NMHSs in developing and least developed countries to deliver improved forecasts and warnings of severe weather to save lives, livelihoods and property.
+ECMWF supports the WMO’s Severe Weather Forecasting programme (SWFP) with state-of-the-art weather forecasts.
+The SWFP strengthens the capacity of NMHSs in developing and least developed countries to deliver improved forecasts and warnings of severe weather to save lives, livelihoods and property.

-The SWFDP uses the cascading forecasting process, moving high-value information from global prediction centres to regional hubs, and then down to national meteorological centres.
+The SWFP uses the cascading forecasting process, moving high-value information from global prediction centres to regional hubs, and then down to national meteorological centres.

 This enables the production of more accurate and timely forecasts and warnings of hydrometeorological hazards.
 It helps build capacity and expertise in developing countries.

-ECMWF contributes to all the SWFDP regional subprojects with dedicated areas on the website which offer easy access to forecast products using the ecCharts framework:
+ECMWF contributes to all the SWFP regional subprojects with dedicated areas on the website which offer easy access to forecast products using the ecCharts framework:

-ECMWF has also supported the SWFDP by participating in training activities with lectures, practical activities and eLearning training resources.
+ECMWF has also supported the SWFP by participating in training activities with lectures, practical activities and eLearning training resources.